curiouslearning/FeedTheMonsterH5P/README.md

  #### [Arabic Version](https://devcuriousreader.wpcomstaging.com/book/feed-the-monsterarabic/)

-To create new language versions, please refer to our [Adding New Languages](https://github.com/curiouslearning/FeedTheMonsterH5P/edit/main/README.md#adding-new-languages) section below which will detail how to create a new version using pre-populated JSON files from 50+ languages and links to the Creative Commons audio files for those languages.
+To create new language versions, please refer to our [Adding New Languages](https://github.com/curiouslearning/FeedTheMonsterH5P/edit/main/README.md#adding-new-languages) section below which will detail the process of making the app using pre-populated JSON files for 50+ languages and links to the Creative Commons audio files for those languages.

 **WHAT IS FEED THE MONSTER?**